-One helpful publication available through the University of California, San Francisco and developed with input from Magee educators can be found here:http://prhe.ucsf.edu/prhe/toxicmatters.html
+Read one helpful publication available through the University of California, San Francisco and developed with input from Magee educators.

-For more information on health education at Magee and for class schedules, follow this link http://www.magee.edu/hec/welcome.asp to our Health Education Calendar.
+Find out more information on health education at Magee and find class schedules on our Health Education Calendar.

 Community Education and Advocacy Partnerships